NicoB788/Home-Labbing-101/Readme.md

 - How Create a NAS to get network Acess
 - How install a dashboard for your server
 - How to create a Media server using Jellyfin
+- Implementing a Tunnel to access the server outside your home network

 ---